-Many Arizona visitors look for an old west ghost town experience on vacation.
+Looking for an Arizona old west ghost town experience on your vacation?
 Imagine what it was like here in the desert when the area was booming with mining towns.

 We have compiled some of the more popular areas to experience Arizona's old western influence and ghost towns by the areas they are located in.

 Old West Ghost Towns in Phoenix

 Rawhide-This is a great spot, close to Phoenix, to experience an Old West Town.
 Bring the whole family for a day of fun at Rawhide.

 Natural History Museum- this is a great museum located in Mesa to explore what it was like to live in Arizona hundreds and even thousands of years ago.
 It is a nice area to pan for gold for kids too.

 Tortilla Flat-Along the Apache Trail you will come across a reconstructed stagecoach stop with a general store, a saloon, a tiny museum, restaurant all along a wooden boardwalk.The only place we can find that sells prickly pear ice cream.

 Scottsdale Arabian Horse Show- Show up at this internationally renowned annual event in Scottsdale to see thousands of Arabian horses competing for prizes.
 This large event has over 25 demonstrations and shows and thousands of horse lovers converge upon Westworld in February.

 Wickenburg- this town prides itself in staying true to their old western roots.
 So much so that Wickenburg is ranked in the Top Ten True Western Towns by True West Magazine.
 They have several annual "western" events including The Gold Rush Days & Rodeo in Feb, Bluegrass Festival & Fiddle Championship in Nov, and the Cowboy Poetry Gathering in December.